pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     susceptible to attacks when using weak keys.
 The author has recommended that users of Blowfish move to newer algorithms such as :class:`AES`.

     :param bytes key: The secret key.
 This must be kept secret.
-32 to 448 bits in length in increments of 8 bits.
+32 to 448 :term:`bits` in length in increments of 8 bits.

 .. class:: ARC4(key)